Polity is an essential segment of the UPSC syllabus. When it comes to polity, the most recommended book is M Laxmikanth’s ‘Indian Polity’.

 In the making of the Constitution, you only have to remember the drafting committee.
 Otherwise, just an overall understanding of the making is required.

-IAS aspirants should read Indian Polity by Laxmikant from cover to cover at least once before they start in depth preparation.
+IAS aspirants should read Indian Polity by Laxmikanth from cover to cover at least once before they start in-depth preparation.
 It is a good idea to make Indian Polity notes from the book for the UPSC exam and keep them handy for revision.
-Hindi medium aspirants can read from ‘Bharat Ki Rajvyavastha’, the hindi edition of this book for success.
-Candidates should also solve previous years’ UPSC question papers to get an idea of the pattern of questions for all topics in the IAS syllabus.
+Hindi medium aspirants can read from ‘Bharat Ki Rajvyavastha’, the Hindi edition of this book for success.
+Candidates should also solve previous year UPSC Question Papers to get an idea of the pattern of questions for all topics in the IAS syllabus.

 - NCERTs contain reliable and authentic information